jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

                   -c client/site_tests/suite_HWQual/control.suspend_resume

-- If the DUT has a Bluetooth adapter, run the Bluetooth semi-automated tests by following the instructions specified in the control file (control.bluetooth) and then executing:

-  $ ./server/autoserv -r results.bluetooth -m <DUT_IP> \
-                  -c client/site_tests/suite_HWQual/control.bluetooth

 - If the DUT has video out ports, run the Video Out semi-automated test by following the instructions specified in the control file (control.video_out) and then executing: